TYPES OF FOSTERING PLACEMENTS

 Short Term Fostering

-This type of foster carer can provide a home for children on a short-term basis, such as a few days or weeks, until their long-term plan is ready.
+This type of foster carer can provide a home for young people up to two years, usually a few days or weeks, until their long-term plan is ready.
 Children often go back to live with their birth families after a short-term placement, or to live with long-term foster carers.

 Long Term Fostering

-This foster carer can provide a home for children with the intention of them being there for a number of years, or until the child is able to live independently.
+Long term placements are for foster carers who can provide a home for children with the intention of them being there for a number of years, or until the child is able to live independently.

-This foster carer provides a home for children who need a stable environment urgently, any time of the day or night.
+These foster carers provides a home for children who need a stable environment urgently, any time of the day or night.
+This is usually on a short term basis.

-This foster carer would be able to provide a home for children whilst their long-term foster carers have a short break.
-This could last anything from a few hours to a few weeks dependent on the child, the carers and the needs.
+These foster carers would be able to look after a young person short term whilst their long-term foster carers have a short break.
+This could last anything from a few hours to a few weeks dependent on the young person and the carers needs.

 Parent & Baby Fostering